-- There’s no magic “average” settlement number—your case depends on your injuries, the other driver’s fault, and what you can prove.
+- There is no magic average settlement number.
+Your case depends on your injuries, the other driver’s fault, and what you can prove.

 - Colorado’s 50% fault rule can slash your payout or eliminate it entirely if you share too much blame.

-- Don’t trust insurance company offers without talking to someone who fights for you, not them.
+- Do not trust insurance company offers without talking to someone who fights for you, not them.

 How Colorado’s Fault Rules Can Wreck Your Settlement

 Colorado uses something called modified comparative negligence.
-That’s a fancy way of saying: if you share blame for the accident, your payout gets cut.
+That is a fancy way of saying: if you share blame for the accident, your payout gets cut.

 Insurance companies know this.
-They’ll twist every fact they can to pin blame on you.
-They’ll say you were speeding, distracted, or didn’t brake fast enough—anything to shrink what they owe.
+They will twist every fact they can to pin blame on you.
+They will say you were speeding, distracted, or did not brake fast enough, anything to shrink what they owe.

 What Actually Drives Your Settlement Number

 Forget the formulas and the “3x your medical bills” myths.
-Here’s what really matters:
+Here is what really matters:

 Your injuries.
 A sprained wrist heals.
-A traumatic brain injury doesn’t.
+A traumatic brain injury does not.
 The worse the damage, the higher the stakes.

 Your medical bills.
-Not just what you’ve paid—what you’ll pay for the rest of your life.
+Not just what you have paid.
+What you will pay for the rest of your life.
 Future surgeries, therapy, equipment.
 All of it counts.

 Your lost income.
-If you can’t work, you’re entitled to those wages.
-If you can never do your old job again, you’re entitled to that lost earning power.
+If you cannot work, you are entitled to those wages.
+If you can never do your old job again, you are entitled to that lost earning power.

 The other side’s insurance.
-You can’t squeeze blood from a stone.
-If the at-fault driver only has $25,000 in coverage and your case is worth $200,000, you’ve got a problem—unless you have underinsured motorist coverage or other options.
+You cannot squeeze blood from a stone.
+If the at-fault driver only has $25,000 in coverage and your case is worth $200,000, you have a problem unless you have underinsured motorist coverage or other options.
+Learn more on our personal injury practice area page.

 How strong your evidence is.
 Photos, medical records, witness statements, police reports.
 The clearer the proof, the harder it is for the insurance company to lowball you.